raghavthapar/Github-Notes/Stashing.md

 - This works like a queue and has First In First Out technique.
 - We can see all the stashes using `git stash list`.
 - We can apply specific changes using the stashing ID via `git stash apply stash@{2}` (example)

+## Dropping Stashes

+- We can delete a particular stash using `git stash drop <stash-id>
+- This can be helpful when we are using the 'git stash apply'